-Overall, there is potential support for a variety of residential development alternatives in Region G. It is important to understand that the housing demand estimates shown in this report assume no major changes occur in the local economy and that the demographic trends and projections provided in this report materialize.
+Overall, there is potential support for a variety of residential development alternatives in the East Central Michigan Region.
+It is important to understand that the housing demand estimates shown in this report assume no major changes occur in the local economy and that the demographic trends and projections provided in this report materialize.
 Should new product be developed, it is reasonable to believe that people will consider moving to the region, assuming the housing is aggressively marketed throughout the region and beyond.